 General Settings

-Show Registration Time - Activate this setting to add a reservation timer that starts counting down after someone selects a ticket.
+• Show registration time - This setting adds a reservation timer that starts counting down after someone selects a ticket.
 The registrant must complete checkout before the timer reaches zero, or they'll have to start over.
-A minimum time of 15 minutes helps make sure people have enough time to complete the form for themselves and anyone else on the order.
-Increase the time limit if any of your checkout forms include a lot of custom questions.
+A minimum time of 15 minutes helps make sure people have enough time to complete the form.
+Increase the time limit to give people more time, especially if any of your checkout forms include a lot of custom questions or if you plan to allow group registration.

 💡 Keep in mind, when 'Show Registration Time' is deactivated, registrants have 120 minutes to reserve a ticket and 60 additional minutes to complete checkout and payment.
 If they exceed these time limits, they'll receive an error and must start over.

-Show Remaining Ticket Count - Activate this setting to display the number of remaining tickets on the registration page.
-This is useful if you have a limited number of tickets and want to generate a sense of urgency.
+• Show remaining ticket count - Activate this setting to display the number of remaining tickets on the registration page.
+This is useful if you have a limited number of tickets and want to create a sense of urgency.

 Email Settings